 Our key focus activities

-Officially launched in January 2026, ESHEM initially focuses on opening the call for membership and inviting eligible Holocaust sites across Europe to apply to join the network.
+Officially launched in January 2026, ESHEM initially focused on opening the call for membership and inviting eligible Holocaust sites across Europe to apply to join the network.

-Once the first members are chosen, ESHEM will develop a programme of activities designed to strengthen connections between sites, support knowledge exchange, and promote good practices in Holocaust remembrance.
-These will include a conference in 2026 for ESHEM members, capacity-building workshops, and other opportunities for collaboration.
+Once the first members join the network, before autumn 2026, ESHEM will begin rolling out a programme of activities designed to strengthen connections between sites, support knowledge exchange, and promote good practices in Holocaust remembrance.
+These will include the ESHEM members' first conference in November, capacity-building workshops, and other opportunities for collaboration.

 Information about upcoming events and initiatives will be shared here as the network grows.
-In the meantime, you can sign up for our quarterly newsletter, "Imprints".
-The first issue will be published at the end of January 2026.
+In the meantime, you can sign up for our quarterly newsletter, “Imprints”.
+The first issue was published in March 2026, and the next one is coming up in late June.

 Starting ESHEM’s Mission with a Joint Campaign